 CIE Speaker Series

-The Center for Innovation and Entrepreneurship's Winter CIE Speaker Series featured legendary Silicon Valley marketing guru Regis McKenna on Wednesday, February February 5, 2014.
-Click here to see photos from the event.
+The Center for Innovation and Entrepreneurship invites you to attend the Winter CIE Speaker Series featuring legendary Silicon Valley marketing guru Regis McKenna on Wednesday, February February 5, 2014.

 A former member of the SCU Board of Trustees and Chairman Emeritus of the Advisory Board of the SCU Center for Science, Technology & Society, Regis McKenna introduced many of the ideas that are now part of the mainstream in technology marketing.
 He helped launch some of the major technical innovations of the computer age including the first microprocessor (Intel Corporation), the first personal computer (Apple), the first recombinant DNA genetically-engineered product (Genentech) and the first retail computer store (The Byte Shop).
 Don't miss this opportunity for an evening with the man Newsweek called "the Silicon Valley Svengali," Businessweek called "one of high-tech's ace trendspotters" and a "marketing wizard in Silicon Valley," and one of the San Jose Mercury News' Millennium 100 as one of the 100 people who made Silicon Valley what it is today.